Wrapping up the year: Falling down, Joy in Work and More Experiments.

 This was a year that included the shooting at Christchurch which stumped me for words of meaning to say.
 There was my personal space of having a fall and learning what a big deal concussion is and yes, using this email as a way to process not only these events but as a way to respond to what I saw those around me dealing with.
 Not many of these more personal emails made it to the website which has only seen 14 of what I share made public.
 This was one of the most popular emails.

 I completed the Joy in Work course from IHI and shared the steps I went through with you.
-Several books got discussed and shared and while not listed as key topic emotional intelligence, along with a selection of the range of emotions we can experience, seemed to be a recurrent theme.
+Several books were discussed and shared and while not listed as a key topic emotional intelligence, along with a selection of the range of emotions we can experience, seemed to be a recurrent theme.

 It was the year that had me paying forward my book collection with my first [and pretty successful] book giveaway.
 I'll certainly do another one of those.

 As we get to that point in the year, a time of reflecting and looking back.
 Maybe with wonder or disappointment.
 Amazement or regret.
 Either way, this is a moment in time.
-While it's not everyone's cup of tea, I enjoy the act of reflecting, to consider the lessons, the moments to celebrate, what I'll do differently, what I'll stop, what I'll do more of.
+While it's not everyone's cup of tea, I enjoy the act of reflecting, considering the lessons, the moments to celebrate, what I'll do differently, what I'll stop, and what I'll do more of.
 This time last year, I considered 2018 as my year of experiments, I'm not quite sure how I'll title 2019 just yet.

-I went on a bit of a mission and have a range of end of year tools that might be right for you:-
+I went on a bit of a mission and have a range of end-of-year tools that might be right for you:-

 Year Compass